futurethang/Giftastic/README.md

 # Giftastic
 A Gif app with HTML, CSS, jQuery, AJAX, and Giphy API.
 Fun for all ages!
+[Try it out here](https://futurethang.github.io/Giftastic/)

 ### Instructions